-You may further educate yourself regarding identity theft, fraud alerts, credit freezes, and the steps you can take to protect your personal information by contacting the consumer reporting bureaus, the Federal Trade Commission, or your state Attorney General.
-The Federal Trade Commission may be reached at: 600 Pennsylvania Avenue NW, Washington, DC 20580; www.identitytheft.gov; 1-877-ID-THEFT (1-877-438-4338); and TTY: 1-866-653-4261.
+You can further educate yourself regarding identity theft, fraud alerts, security freezes, and the steps you can take to protect yourself by contacting the consumer reporting agencies, the Federal Trade Commission, or your state Attorney General.
+This notice has not been delayed because of a law enforcement request.

+The Federal Trade Commission can be reached at: 600 Pennsylvania Avenue NW, Washington, DC 20580; www.identitytheft.gov; 1-877-ID-THEFT (1-877-438-4338).
 The Federal Trade Commission also encourages those who discover that their information has been misused to file a complaint with them.
 You can obtain further information on how to file such a complaint by way of the contact information listed above.
-You have the right to file a police report if you ever experience identity theft or fraud.
+You also have the right to file a police report if you ever experience identity theft or fraud.
 Please note that in order to file a report with law enforcement for identity theft, you will likely need to provide some proof that you have been a victim.
-Instances of known or suspected identity theft should also be reported to law enforcement and your state Attorney General.
-This notice has not been delayed by law enforcement.
+Instances of known or suspected identity theft should be reported to law enforcement and your state Attorney General.